Human growth hormone benefits, facts and fiction

 To evaluate the safety and efficacy of GH in healthy older people, a team of researchers reviewed 31 high-quality studies that were completed after 1989.
 Each of the studies was small, but together they evaluated 220 subjects who received GH and 227 control subjects who did not get the hormone.
 Two-thirds of the subjects were men; their average age was 69, and the typical volunteer was overweight but not obese.

 The dosage of GH varied considerably, and the duration of therapy ranged from two to 52 weeks.
 Still, the varying doses succeeded in boosting levels of IGF-1, which reflects the level of GH, by 88%.

 "Every man desires to live long," wrote Jonathan Swift, "but no man would be old."
 He was right, but the fountain of youth has proved illusory.
-And while more study is needed, GH does not appear to be either safe or effective for young athletes or healthy older men.
+GH does not appear to be either safe or effective for young athletes or healthy older men.
 But that doesn't mean you have to sit back and let Father Time peck away at you.
 Instead, use the time-tested combination of diet and exercise.
 Aim for a moderate protein intake of about .36 grams per pound of body weight; even big men don't need more than 65 grams (about 2 ounces) a day, though athletes and men recovering from illnesses or surgery might do well with about 20% more.
 Plan a balanced exercise regimen; aim for at least 30 minutes of moderate exercise, such as walking, a day, and be sure to add strength training two to three times a week to build muscle mass and strength.
 You'll reduce your risk of many chronic illnesses, enhance your vigor and enjoyment of life, and — it's true — slow the tick of the clock.